webOSArchive/webos-docs/docs/thingstotry.md

 ## Apps

-All of the Apps listed below can be found on [App Museum II](appstores.md#install-webos-app-museum-ii), but there's direct download links as well.
+All of the Apps listed below can be found in the [App Catalog](appstores.md), but there's direct download links as well.

 ### Watch (Some) Videos